Qiskit/qiskit-code-assistant-vscode/README.md

 Other variables are contributed, but it is not recommended to change them.

-## Authors (alphabetical)
+## Authors and citation

-Qiskit VSCode Extension was initially authored by Juan Cruz-Benito, Yeray Darias, Ismael Faro, Juan Gómez, and Paco Martín.
+Qiskit VSCode Extension was initially authored (alphabetically) by Juan Cruz-Benito, Yeray Darias, Ismael Faro, Juan Gómez, and Paco Martín.
 It continues growing with the help and work of [many people](https://github.com/Qiskit/qiskit-vscode/graphs/contributors) who contribute to the project at different levels.

 If you use Qiskit, please cite as per the included [BibTeX file](https://github.com/Qiskit/qiskit/blob/master/Qiskit.bib).